joshlk/www.robotchinwag.com/_posts/2017-11-27-Linux-101-for-Windows-devs.md

 categories: [tooling]
 ---

+* points i wanted while transitioning
+* cutting edge coming out of academia only works on linux
+* unix dominates in all areas other that desktops: high performance computing, servers, cloud computing, mobile
+* the one fist that found confusing when starting was the differences and relationships between unix, linux and mac. linux shares same command line shells and file strucutre. unix is a totally seperate oppating system to linux. mac is a BSD OS with its foundations in Linux

 This article highlights the key points that Windows developers or power users need to know when starting out on Linux or Mac.
 It is by no means a complete guide - Google is your friend.